 Set to become a future Olympic Sport, the free-flowing game was played by football stars as juniors, including Zidane, Xavi, Messi, Iniesta and Cristiano Ronaldo.

 What is The Football League Trust Futsal League?

-This season has also seen the introduction of the Soccer AM Futsal Cup, a collaborative event between FLT Futsal and Soccer AM.
-The competition, which runs between October and April, has a regular feature on the popular Saturday morning programme, and provides the winning side with another opportunity to head to Barcelona at the end of the season.
+Last season also saw the introduction of the Soccer AM Futsal Cup, a collaborative event between FLT Futsal and Soccer AM.
+The competition, which runs between January and May, has a regular feature on the popular Saturday morning programme, and provides the top four sides with the opportunity to play at the Copper Box Arena in London.

 The FLT Education and Futsal programme is proving a driving force in the game’s UK growth, as a foundation for players to go further.
 Future stars continue to emerge, with many players catching FA National League and England scouts’ eyes.
 Frequent call-ups to England development squads are a testament to the programme’s production of talent.